Week 3 in November - FREE Lesson Plans

 These are so fun to complete with students and provide the exact support they need to begin writing a narrative piece.

-The different combinations and possibilities students can write about are endless.
 They simply choose one box from each poster and then complete the coordinating recording sheet.

 Students get to choose: